elsafurtado/wp-agenda/readme.txt

 A complete events manager for wordpress using the post type api, completely flexible with rich UI.

+Checkout a great tutorial about the plugin instructions [wp-agenda tutorial at my blog](http://blog.alexandremagno.net/en/2012/06/making-wordpress-events-with-wp-agenda/ "Making wordpress events with wp-agenda") for the great plugin!

+Checkout a great tutorial about the plugin instructions [wp-agenda tutorial at my blog](http://blog.alexandremagno.net/en/2012/06/making-wordpress-events-with-wp-agenda/ "Making wordpress events with wp-agenda") for the great plugin!

 == Description ==

 Once installed, it will be possible create a event in a section called "Agenda".
 You will see a page like your seeing any post.
 But with this plugin, you will save information about start date, end date and about hours that start and ends.
 I hope I can make a integration with facebook later!

-Thanks for [Full Calendar](http://arshaw.com/fullcalendar/ "Full Calendar") for the great plugin!
+Thanks for [Full Calendar](http://arshaw.com/fullcalendar/ "wp-agenda tutorial at my blog") for the great plugin!

 You can check a full tutorial in the post http://blog.alexandremagno.net/2012/06/